Cancer Prevention: Live Longer With These Simple Steps

 Physical activity is not only good for helping you to lose weight or keep in shape, it also has a preventative effect against cancer.
 Exercise appears to lower hormone levels, improve the way our immune system functions, lower the levels of insulin and insulin-like growth factor, as well as reduce body fat.

 Research has shown that people who engage in at least 30-60 minutes per day of moderate-to-high intensity physical activity have a reduced risk of cancer, particularly cancers of the breast and colon.
-A lowering in the incidence of several other cancers, including prostate, lung, and endometrial cancers, is also seen.
+A lowering in the incidence of at least 11 other cancers, including prostate, lung, and endometrial cancers, is also seen.

 4. Limit Your Alcohol Intake